antonkw/minimal-mistakes/_posts/2023-06-05-iron-updates.md

 ---
 title: "Iron updates: turning opaque types into value objects"
 permalink: /scala/iron-updates/
-excerpt: "Next Iron release brings very important updates.
+excerpt: "The next Iron release brings very important updates.
 There will be a tooling to turn opaque types into value objects (like newtype) with optional validation."
 categories:
   - scala
 tags: